Editorial content

 The Central Business District of Port Moresby is the commercial heart of Papua New Guinea, home to the Central Bank, Stock Exchange, the Internal Revenue Commission, as well as office towers, hotels, bars and restaurants.
 It is located on the main peninsula of Port Moresby, nestled between Touaguba Hill to the East, Paga Hill to the West and Ela Beach to the South.

-Port Moresby has been inhabited by the local Motu-Koitabu people for centuries, and was sighted by Captain John Moresby of the British Royal Navy in 1873.
+Port Moresby has been inhabited by the Motu-Koitabu people for centuries, and was sighted by Captain John Moresby of the British Royal Navy in 1873.
 It was named after his father; Admiral of the Fleet Sir Fairfax Moresby.
 Now, the Central Business District, typically known as Downtown, is a bustling hive of commercial activity with major developments seen over the past few decades.

-It is serviced by two main roads: the Two-Mile Hill Road and the Poreperena Freeway, both of which provide access to other parts of the Capital.
+It is serviced by two main roads: the Two-Mile Hill Road and the Poreperena Freeway, both of which provide access to other parts of the capital.

 Being on a peninsula, it offers almost panoramic views of Fairfax Harbour, Walter Bay and the Coral Sea.

-Harbourside East and West [VT] have a wide variety of restaurants and coffee shops with some of the most spectacular harbour views, with office space above them.
+Harbourside East and West offer a wide variety of restaurants and coffee shops with some of the most spectacular harbour views, with office space above them.
+Paga Hill is in the background, with Credit Haus and Cuthbertson Building in the foreground.

 Comments